 How to Fix Seat Belt Retractor

-Why Fixing Seat Belt Retractors Is Important
+Why Fixing a Seat Belt Retractor is Important

 Test the Buckle by Inserting The Seat Belt Tongue

-Step 2: Remove the Seat Belt Assembly
+Step 2: Inspect the Seat Belt

-Step 4: Clean the Retractor Mechanism
+Step 4: Clean the Retractor’s Guide Loop

 Cleaning It May